 Annually, First Award Fellows selected in response to the NSBRI-RFA will be expected to attend the following meetings: a mandatory meeting of First Award Fellows at the annual NSBRI/NASA Human Research Program Investigators' Workshop in the Houston/Galveston area, the appropriate NSBRI research team meeting, and a scientific meeting of the First Award Fellow's choice.
-During the first summer of the fellowship, the First Award Fellow will also be required to attend a 4-5 day NSBRI Summer Bioastronautics Institute at the Consolidated Research Facility in Houston, Texas organized by the NSBRI Career Development and Outreach Team.
+In the summer of 2016, the First Award Fellow will also be required to attend a 4-5 day NSBRI Summer Bioastronautics Institute at the Consolidated Research Facility in Houston, Texas organized by the NSBRI Career Development and Outreach Team.
 Funding, as available, will be provided to cover the costs associated with these meetings.

-Peer-Reviewed Publications, Poster Presentations and Abstracts work is completed.
+Peer-Reviewed Publications, Poster Presentations and Abstracts

+It is expected that results from funded research will be published in peer-reviewed journals as the work is completed.
 Published papers, as well as posters and abstracts, must acknowledge NSBRI support by inclusion of the statement, "This work is supported by the National Space Biomedical Research Institute through NCC 9-58."